Seoul, Korea, 2023

 Who is Wander, Wonder, Write For?

-People wanting to learn more about things that often come with the second half of life: aging, grief, and making more conscious and authentic life choices
+• People wanting to learn more about things associated with the second half of life: aging, grief, and making more conscious and authentic life choices

 What Can I Expect?

-I will send you at least one newsletter a week on Thursday.
+I will send you one newsletter a week on Thursday.
 You’ll receive this as an email in your inbox, in the Substack app, or both.
-You can select your choice in your settings.
-Occasionally, I’ll publish an extra essay early in the week, depending on how busy I am and how many reader questions I feel compelled to answer publicly.
+You can select your choice in your newsletter delivery settings.
+Occasionally, I’ll publish an extra essay early in the week.

 Each newsletter falls into one of the following categories: